Despyke/despyke-spyke-utility-token/README.md

 ## Features

-- **Spyke Token Contract**: An ERC-20 compliant utility token for the Despyke ecosystem, featuring advanced functionalities like burning and pausing.
+- **Spyke Token Contract**: An ERC-20 compliant utility token for the Despyke ecosystem, featuring advanced functionalities like storing user meta data, consent logs, burning and pausing.
 - **Comprehensive Test Suite**: Ensures contract functionality and security.
 - **Deployment Scripts**: For deploying the token contract to Ethereum networks.
 - **Hardhat Ignition Module**: Simplifies deployment and interaction with the contracts.